sandypockets/tattle/README.md

 Don't want to rope dear old mom into this?
 Use any phone number you want, just pick someone that will help keep you accountable.

+### Using this repository
+This repo contains the code for the Tattle marketing website, as well as web app, which can be logged into via the marketing site.
+Tattle also offers a native iOS and Android app, though the codebase is stored separately, in the [`tattle-native`](https://github.com/sandypockets/tattle-native) repo.

 ## Features
 - Create, edit, delete goals
 - Create edit, delete contacts